What is Monad (MON)? The High-Performance Ethereum-Compatible Layer-1 Explained (2026)

 The total supply is capped at 100 billion MON.

-When will Monad’s mainnet launch?
+When was Monad’s mainnet launch?

 Is Monad a good investment?